HenrikSamuelsson/embedding-sensors-and-motors-specialization/course-1-sensor-and-sensor-cicuit-design/week-1-quiz.md

 Which of the following are true statements about an NTC thermistor?
 *(Select all that apply)*

 ☐ The range: -100° to 300°C
 ☐ Common base resistances are 20,000 Ω and 100,000 Ω
 ☐ It is made of transistors and memory circuits
-☐ None of the Above
 ☐ It has an excellent accuracy of 0.1 °C – 0.2 °C
+☐ None of the above

 ### 📝 Solution

 Let’s analyze each option:

   - **❌ The range: -100° to 300°C**
   Incorrect.
 Typical NTC thermistor range is around –50 °C to +200 °C. Some may go higher, but 300 °C is beyond normal limits.

   - **❌ Common base resistances are 20,000 Ω and 100,000 Ω**
   Incorrect.
 Common base resistances are **2,252 Ω** and **10,000 Ω**.
 Higher resistances like 30 kΩ or 50 kΩ may be used for higher temperature ranges, but not 100 kΩ.

   - **❌ It is made of transistors and memory circuits**
   Incorrect.
 NTC thermistors are made from **sintered metal oxides**, not active semiconductor components like transistors.

+  - **✅ It has an excellent accuracy of 0.1 °C – 0.2 °C**
+  Correct.
+With proper calibration, thermistors can reach high accuracy in their operational range.

   - **❌ None of the Above**
   Incorrect.
 One statement **is** true.

-- **✅ It has an excellent accuracy of 0.1 °C – 0.2 °C**
-  Correct.
-With proper calibration, thermistors can reach high accuracy in their operational range.

 ### 🎯 Answer